mfractor/mfractor.github.io/docs/legal/third-party-software.md

 This document lists the third party software and libraries used by MFractor.

+ * For code, these libraries are either included as a redistributed binary as source code compiled into the product.
+ * For visual assets, these are either images included in the distributed packages or were font icons converted into images.

 ## Third Party Attribution

 ### Android Robot Icon